Pseudo-K\"ahler structure on the $\mathrm{SL}(3,\mathbb{R})$-Hitchin component and Goldman symplectic form: Introduction

 The existence of the moment map $\widetilde\momentmap$ for the action of $\Ham(\Sg,\rho)$ on $\pickg$ and an explicit calculation allow us to conclude that $\g_f$ restricted to the Hamiltonian orbit is non-degenerate.
 Moreover, using a highly non-trivial integration by parts (Proposition \ref{prop:integrazioneperparti}) we prove that $\g_f$ is non-degenerate even when restricted to the subspace $S_{(J,A)}$.
 Finally, using the relation $\g_f(\i\cdot,\i\cdot)=\g_f(\cdot,\cdot)$ one gets the following equivalence: $\g_f$ is non-degenerate on $T_{(J,A)}\mathcal M_\mathrm C$ if and only if it is non-degenerate on $V_{(J,A)}$ (Corollary \ref{cor:nondegeneratemetriconVandMc}).

-In this regard, in Section \ref{sec:6.3} we introduce the notion of Krein space and some useful results that may lead to a better understanding of (possible) degenerate vectors for $\g_f$ away from the Fuchsian locus (Section \ref{sec:6.4}).
+\underline{\emph{The relation with Goldman symplectic form}} In \cite{Goldman_affine}, Goldman gave a gauge theoretic formula for his symplectic form on the $\mathrm{SL}(3,\mathbb{R})$-character variety: by identifying a Hitchin representation $\rho:\pi_1(\Sigma)\rightarrow \mathrm{SL}(3,\mathbb{R})$ with the holonomy of a flat connection $\nabla$, which is nothing but the Blaschke connection of the $\rho$-equivariant affine sphere, the pairing

+defines a non-degenerate symplectic form on the Hitchin component.
+The techniques we develop in Section \ref{sec:5.2} will allow us to compute explicitly the variations $\dot{\nabla}$ in terms of variations $\dot{J}$ and $\dot{A}$ of the embedding data of the corresponding affine spheres, at least at points on the Fuchsian locus, in \textit{all} directions, tangent or transverse to the Fuchsian locus.
+By direct inspection, we show that $\ome_G(\i \cdot, \cdot)$ coincides with our pseudo-K\"ahler metric $\g$ at the Fuchsian locus in all directions, thus showing that the pair $(\ome_G, \i)$ cannot induce a positive definite K\"ahler metric on the Hitchin component.